wdi-sg/wdi-project-3-commuter/README.md

 ## Getting Started

-Provide instructions here about how to get your project running on our local machine.
-Do we just need to clone and open a certain file or do we need to install anything first.
+Instructions to run the project:
+1. Clone or download from https://github.com/wdi-sg/wdi-project-3-commuter
+2. git clone into your

 ### ERD
 ![erd image](http://i.imgur.com/mRDlY6L.png)

 ### Prerequisites

-What is needed to install and run the project, how do we install them
+You will need to install the following:
+ - Ruby
+ - Rails
+ -

 ```
 Code example